cesaraustralia/GeneticRiskIndex/README.md

 and follow the prompt.

-## Set up an AWS bucket for long term file storage
+## Set up an AWS bucket for long-term cloud file storage

 Go to https://s3.console.aws.amazon.com and click "create bucket", and define a bucket called "genetic-risk-index-bucket".
 Other names are possible but will